danwdart/peoplemon/README.md

     Terrain {tBackgroundColor = White, tElements = fromList []}

-In the future pplmonad will handle missing offline data more gracefully.
+In the future peoplemon will handle missing offline data more gracefully.

 ## Controls ##